MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/linkedIn-learning.md

 To update the data tables, you can either schedule a refresh or perform an on-demand refresh.

-1. Click on the dataset name you wish to refresh.
+1. Select on the dataset name you wish to refresh.

     ![linkedin-learning-reporting-api-keys-completed](media/linkedin-learning/data-refresh-select-table.png)